ETF: MSCI World Index – Invest in 23 developed countries in a single Transaction

 So, there is ample scope for diversification with other ETFs outside the MSCI World Index.
 You can invest in developing markets, specific sectoral ETFs, individual countries, etc.

-Other options for Index ETFs in Europe?
+Other options for Index ETFs?

 Here is a list of other Indexes that can complement the MSCI World Index.
 You can invest in the various ETFs tracking these indexes.